shbhuk/mrexo/docs/source/inference.rst

 .. _inference:

-Inference
+⚡️ Inference ⚡️
 =================================

-After performing a fit following the example :ref:`Fitting <fitting>`
+After performing a fit following the example :ref:`here <fitting>`

 ``MRExo`` can be used to fit samples with two to four different observables (along with their measurement uncertainties).